veganaize/closure-compiler/ECMAScript6.md

 * generator functions
 * template strings
 * Better unicode escapes in string literals (e.g. "\u{1F436}" == "🐶")

-Transpilation of these features will be supported soon:
 * destructuring assignment
 * modules